dime-worldbank/dime-account-admin/instructions/request-access-dime-org.md

 If you work on a DIME project but do not have a contract with DIME, then ask your DIME contact to request that you are added as a external collaborator.
 You also need a World Bank email to be able to be added to the DIME GitHub account.

+If you are not mapped to a DIME unit but still want to be added as a member to the DIME account, instead of an external collaborator to specific DIME repos, then see the section named _Adding non-DIME users as members_ below.
 If you are not eligible for being added to the DIME GitHub account, you can still request access to individual repositories, see the [main README](https://github.com/dime-worldbank/dime-account-admin) of this repositories for more options.

 ### 1. Create a GitHub Account